AlbertoVictorRebello/academy.jetbrains.kotlinBasics/coffeeMachine/README.md

 |Stage 6/6|Brush up your code: Time for some final touch-ups: structure the code so that it runs smoothly.|

 ### GitHub repository organization
-The approuved project' solution is available on master branch.
-There are a specific branch for each of all 6 stages.
+The approved project' solution is available on master branch.
+There is a specific branch for each of all 6 stages.